 - Rip current speeds vary.
-Average speeds are 1-2 feet per second, but they have been measured as fast as 8 feet per second......faster than an Olympic swimmer!
+Average speeds are 1 metres per second, but they have been measured as fast as 4 metres per second......faster than an Olympic swimmer!

-- Rip currents can be very narrow or more than 50 yards wide.
+- Rip currents can be very narrow 10 metres wide, or more than 50 metres wide.